phalpern/WG21-halpern/vector-execution-models.md

-% An Abstract Model of Vector Parallelism
+% D4238 | An Abstract Model of Vector Parallelism
 % Pablo Halpern (<pablo.g.halpern@intel.com>), Intel Corp.
 % 2014-10-11

 Abstract
 ========

-This document presents a software model of vector execution, with three identified variants.
-It is intended to foster and inform discussion of software vector models within Intel.
-However, much of the content is not Intel-specific and is likely to be re-used for similar documents in external contexts, especially standards bodies where we are trying to influence the design of parallel languages.

-The models presented here are intended to help us create software for our vector-enabled CPUs.
-In addition to SIMD instructions, this paper mentions GPUs, as many of the concepts apply in that realm.
-The primary goal is not to boost the programmability of GPUs, however, nor to make SIMD units and GPUs look the same.
-In fact, by carefully describing the model of vector execution, we can more clearly articulate the differences between GPUs and vector CPUs.
+At the June 2014 meeting in Rapperswil, SG1 (Parallelism and Concurrency) adopted the minimal recommendation in [N4060][] to rename the term `vector_execution_policy` to `parallel_vector_execution_policy` in the working draft of the parallelism TS ([N4071][]).
+The reason for that change was to reserve `vector_execution_policy` for a vector-only policy with characteristics yet to be determined, but which differ from a combined parallel+vector execution policy.
+This paper is a first step in articulating a vector-only model, not only so that we can define `vector_execution_policy`, but so that vectorization can be integrated into C++ in general.

+**This paper is not a proposal**; it is a white paper with the purpose of creating a conceptual framework and vocabulary for informed discussion of vectorization.
+Three software models of vector execution are presented, all sharing a common vocabulary and a core set of common concepts.
+The common concepts are explored first, followed by a discussion of each model in turn.
+For each model, I explore its distinguishing features and its likely mapping to SIMD hardware.
+The advantages and disadvantages of each model are summarized at the end.

 The models presented here itself are software abstractions.
-However, their usefulness is predicated on having an efficient mapping to hardware concepts.
-This paper, therefore, dips into implementation concerns, but it should not be seen as an implementation specification or design document.
+However, the usefulness of a vector model is predicated on having an efficient mapping to SIMD hardware just as the usefulness of our task-parallel model was predicated on having an efficient mapping to multicore hardware.
+This paper, therefore, dips into implementation concerns, but only as a way to clarify design choices.
+Hardware concepts would not be part of a formal specification.

 Motivation
 ==========

-When trying to define portable C and C++ constructs to enable a programmer to write loops that take advantage of simd-parallel hardware, we at Intel have, until now, tried to promote a model similar to that used for enabling task-parallel (multicore) loops.
+As stated in N4060:

+> Although SIMD vector units are common on modern microprocessors such as the
+> x86 ([AVX][] and SSE), ARM ([NEON][]), Power ([AltiVec][]), MIPS ([MSA][]),
+> and several others, vector instructions date back to older "long vector" super
+> computers such as the CDC Star-100, Cray, CM-1, and CM-2.
+For code that can
+> take advantage of the vector instructions, the performance benefit is often
+> better than that of multicore programming, and is even better when the two
+> types of parallelism are combined.
+It is therefore crucial that vector
+> programming be given proper attention when considering C++ extensions for
+> parallelism.

+The most basic construct for expression vector parallelism is a vector-parallel loop.
 In Robert Geva and Clark Nelson's proposal to the C++ standards committee, [N3831][], a vector-parallel loop is distinguished from a task-parallel loop only by the ordering dependencies that are and are not allowed in each.
 For a vector-parallel loop, the proposal